Import & manage customized tokens

 SubWallet is currently supporting more than 490 tokens, including cross-chain tokens.

-Since you have already selected your token, there would be less steps than there are in the instructions.
+Since you have already selected your token, there will be fewer steps than there are in the instructions.